Nikon F Review

 Final Thoughts

-A back-to-basics approach is certainly needed using a Nikon F but some days that can be rather endearing.
+A back-to-basics approach is certainly needed using a Nikon F, but some days that can be rather endearing.

 Downtown Vancouver, Nikon F, Voigtländer Ultron 40mm f/2 SLIIs, Ilford Delta 100

-If the history and nostalgia of the Nikon F appeal to you and the manual approach to photography don’t scare you off, you owe it to yourself to try one.
+If the history and nostalgia of the Nikon F appeal to you and the manual approach to photography doesn’t scare you off, you owe it to yourself to try one.
 It may very well win you over.

 Nikon F - Sample Images